tokio-rs/website-next/content/tokio/tutorial/streams.md

 [`AsyncBufReadExt::lines()`] method takes a buffered I/O reader and returns a [`Stream`] where each value represents a line of data.

-# Iterating
+# Iteration

 Currently, the Rust programming language does not support async `for` loops.
-Instead, iterating streams is done using `while let` loops paired with [`StreamExt::next()`][next].
+Instead, iterating streams is done using a `while let` loop paired with [`StreamExt::next()`][next].

 ```rust